-There is still much to do to ensure that the use of digital services by our customers and partners is
+There is still much to do to ensure that the use of digital services by our customers and partners is widespread and that the potential benefits are achieved.

 People who use digital services do so for reasons of speed and convenience.
 In a Government survey the most frequent reasons people gave for choosing to use digital transactions were: